 A Primary can be of almost any type; this is not true of most of the expression forms built up using Mesa's operators.
 Some operators are numeric and some are BOOLEAN.
 The next sections discuss the numeric operations, the relational operations, and the operations applicable only to BOOLEAN values.
-Considered together, the operators form a single hierarchy with respect to their precedence, which is described with each operator class.
+Considered together, the operators form a single hierarchy with respect to their precedence, which is described with each operator class and summarized in section 2.5.5.